Stop Underarm Smell 2025: Top Causes & Effective Solutions

 Breathable Clothing

-Wear clothes made of cotton or moisture-wicking fabric to let your skin breathe.
+Wear a cotton or moisture-wicking fabric to keep your skin breath.

 When to See a Doctor